jpfairbanks/SemanticModels.jl/doc/src/approach.md

 numbers in calculations, changes to the units of the numbers create new types and thus additional compile time overhead.
-This overhead is necessary to provide unitful numbers that are no slower for calculations than bare bits types provided by the processor.
+This overhead is necessary to provide unitful numbers that are no slower for calculations than primitive number types provided by the processor.
 As we push more information into the type system, this trade-off of additional compiler overhead will need to be managed.